 For questions, please contact email@example.com.

-The application deadline for the 2018 LIGO Laboratory Award for Excellence in Detector Characterization and Calibration is Friday, October 19, 2018.
+The application deadline for the 2019 LIGO Laboratory Award for Excellence in Detector Characterization and Calibration will be announced in the future.

 The LIGO Laboratory Award for Excellence in Detector Characterization and Calibration will be awarded annually in late December, with the application date deadline announced during or near each Fall LIGO-Virgo Collaboration meeting.

 The invited seminars will typically take place within two months of the award date (by March 1 of the following year).
 Recipients will receive a certificate from the LIGO Laboratory Director at the following Spring LIGO-Virgo collaboration meeting.